SourabhMulay/Database-Management-System/Introduction/introduction to db.md

 **External Level:** It has multiple external view which are independant, so 50 columns can destributes 10 10 column wise section and one cannot affect other!!!
 This views maybe one for sales team then another view is for your engineering team , another one for marketing.
 Like wise so each external view can be own by single user group.

+**DBA or databases Admin has Logical/Conceptual View:** What data we have stored in databased is shown by locgical and conceptual view.